-Dataset Creation and Preparation
+2.1 Dataset Creation and Preparation

 A range of micrographs of the IN713C alloy samples were produced using selective laser melting (SLM) during a research program at the University of Sheffield, with varying settings for power, beam velocity and hatch spacing [21].
-The micrographs, as shown in Fig. 1, were then imported into MATLAB and thresholded yielding a binary image of the entire micrograph, clearly showing the microstructural defects in white with a black background.
+The micrographs, an example of which is shown in Fig. 1, were then imported into MATLAB and thresholded yielding a binary image of the entire micrograph, clearly showing the microstructural defects in white with a black background.
 The scale, shown on the bottom, along with defects that intersected the border of the micrograph were removed, to ensure the quality of the dataset.
 In addition, defects that were too small (below 10 pixels in width or height), were excluded as low-resolution images made manual classification challenging.
 After filtering unwanted data, individual binary images of the defects in the micrographs were created, as illustrated in Fig 1b.
 The images were categorised into specific classes including ‘crack’, ‘pore’, ‘lack of fusion’, and ‘pore with crack’ defects.
 This process was applied to 18 micrographs, yielding a dataset containing 4800 binary images of microstructural defects.

 Figure 1: Example micrograph used to create the dataset, with example binary images of each defect type that were found in the micrographs.
 This includes b) ‘crack’, c) ‘pore’, d) ‘lack of fusion, and e) ‘pore with crack’ defects.